KILO-EKF: Koopman-Inspired Learned Observations Extended Kalman Filter: Conclusion

 We have presented KILO-EKF, a Koopman-inspired extension of the EKF in which the measurement model is learned from data using a linear representation in a lifted feature space.
 By retaining the standard process model and modifying only the measurement update, KILO-EKF naturally supports Lie-group state spaces such as $\mathrm{SE}_2(3)$.
 At the same time, it preserves the structure and efficiency of classical filtering while enabling flexible, data-driven modeling of sensor behavior.
 We have validated our approach on a real-world quadrotor dataset against multiple EKF baselines.
 The results demonstrate the effectiveness of learned measurement models and the efficiency of the lifted linear formulation, while maintaining real-time performance.

-Several directions for future work deserve interest.
-These include exploring structured feature selection methods such as Sparse Identification of Nonlinear Dynamics (SINDy)~\cite{sindy,koop-inv-with-sindy}, extending the framework to additional sensing modalities, and applying it to other recursive estimation problems including filter-based SLAM.
+Several directions for future work merit interest.
+These include exploring structured feature selection methods such as Sparse Identification of Nonlinear Dynamics (SINDy)~\cite{sindy,koop-inv-with-sindy}, extending the framework to support online adaptation of the measurement model, and applying it to broader recursive estimation problems including filter-based SLAM.